ludwig-g-w/Chaincred/README.md

 ```

 3. Set up your environment variables:
-   Create a `.env` file in the root directory of the project and add the following variables:
+   Create a `.env.production.local` or file in the root directory of the project and add the following variables:

    ```
    EXPO_PUBLIC_TW_CLIENT_ID=<your-thirdweb-client-id>